SysKitTeam/point-functions/README.md

 2. Select Publish.
 3. Follow the prompts to deploy to your Azure subscription

-Please note: These functions should be deployed as HTTP triggered.
+Please note: These functions should be deployed as HTTP-triggered Azure Functions.

-### 6. Verify Deployment
+### 6. Register your webhooks
 Obtain the URL of the deployed Azure function(s) and [register them as webhooks in Syskit Point](https://docs.syskit.com/point/integrations/webhooks#registering-a-webhook-endpoint-with-syskit-point-api).

 ### 7. Verify Deployment